westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 Zone 55879: type 0x2 (Sequential-write-required), cond 0x1 (Empty), reset recommended 0, non_seq 0, sector 29296689152, 524288 sectors, wp 29296689152
 ```

-The output of *zbc_report_zones* can also be limited using the option `-ro`
+The output of *zbc_report_zones* can be limited by using the option `-ro`
-(reporting options) for filtering the zones reported, or the option `-n` to
+(reporting options) to filter which zones are reported, or by using the option
-limit the output to the number of zones that would be reported.
+`-n` to limit the output to the number of zones specified as an argument of
+this option.

 ```plaintext
 # zbc_report_zones -ro not_wp -n /dev/sg3